saha-rajdeep/eks-demos/ADOT_Demo/Readme.md

 4. Do `kubectl get pods -A` to check if the ADOT operator pod is up and running or not.
 5. Create Amazon Managed Prometheus and Amazon Managed Grafana workspaces(preferably in the same region where cluster is running)
 6. Setup a Service Account

     a.
-Follow the below steps to setup your Service Account
+Follow the below steps to setup IAM OIDC provider for your cluster

     ![image](https://user-images.githubusercontent.com/79714302/230728938-ae6f153b-2236-4437-9cc8-fa28f15fcaf7.png)

     b.
-Copy the Resource arn from the Summary page of your AMP workspace and create this policy in AWS CLI
+Copy the Resource arn from the Summary page of your AWS Managed Prometheus(AMP) workspace and create this policy in AWS CLI

     ```json
     {